samuelcolvin/dnserver/README.md

 ;; MSG SIZE  rcvd: 176
 ```

-You can see that the first query took 2ms and returned results from [example_zones.toml](example_zones.toml),
+You can see that the first query took 2ms and returned results from `example_zones.toml`,
 the second query took 39ms as dnserver didn't have any records for the domain so had to proxy the query to
 the upstream DNS server.